 That’s not to say I don’t like this lens.
 I’m still drawn to this lens because of its unique rendering, which produces a soft glow reminiscent of a vintage, classic feel, while still maintaining sharpness across the frame and excellent flare control with the multicoating.
 So in this regard, it does stay true to the Vintage Line but with very welcomed modern upgrades like a double-sided aspherical element and modern coatings.
 Probably a worthwhile improvement over the more expensive Zeiss 50mm f1.5 Sonnar.
 Maybe I’ll buy the Sonnar one day, but I don’t typically like tiny ultra-fast lenses that don’t have aspherical designs since the render gets a little too messy, but I love nonspherical slower big lenses, like the Planar and Iberit.

-So fi the Voigtlander 75mm f1.5 is better for portrait photography and some of the other Zeiss, Kipon, or Voigtlander lenses are better for daytime or street shooting, what’s the purpose of the Voigtlander 50mm f1.5 II?
+So since the Voigtlander 75mm f1.5 is better for portrait photography hands down, and some of the other Zeiss, Kipon, or Voigtlander lenses are better for daytime or street shooting, what’s the purpose of the Voigtlander 50mm f1.5 II?

-I will say, if you enjoy collecting 50mm lenses, it’s still a cool and enjoyable lens to shoot with, it has a very unique and special look that I like that’s different from those other lenses.
+I will say, if you enjoy collecting 50mm lenses, it’s still a cool and enjoyable lens to shoot with, it has a very unique and special look that I like that’s different from other lenses.
 However, you need to be aware of its limitations and shoot within those limits.
-Like many small, fast lenses, it produces the best bokeh at closer distances, while bokeh at further distances can look stretched or smeary and it generally doesn’t love being shot on super bright days wide open, since you can get a ghosting effect that bleeds into all the details.
+Like many small, fast lenses, it produces the best bokeh at closer distances, and bokeh at further distances can look stretched or smeary and it generally doesn’t love being shot on super bright days wide open – since you can get a ghosting effect that bleeds into all the details.

 The built of the Voigtlander 50mm f1.5 II Nokton of the Vintage Line is stylish and metallic, available in black, silver, or nickel.
 However, it’s worth noting that nickel is being discontinued.
 The Nickle also uses black paint over brass which will produce a really cool look as the paint wears over the years.